 Stroll through an open air museum and visit the stunning Ritsurin Park in Takamatsu.
 Drive through the Seto Ohashi Bridge back to Honshu Island, and end your night with a relaxing spa bath and a traditional kaiseki banquet dinner.
 Spend time in the photogenic canal area of Kurashiki and at the majestic Himeji Castle, one of the few remaining original castles in Japan.
 Proceed to Kobe to savor the world famous Wagyu beef.

-Visit the Osaka Castle before traveling to Nara, where you can appreciate the intricate architecture and towering monuments of Todaiji Temple, including the Great Buddha statue.
+Travel to Nara, where you can appreciate the intricate architecture and towering monuments of Todaiji Temple, including the Great Buddha statue.
 Then, spend time at a deer park where over 1,000 Sika deer freely roam.
 Our group will also spend two days in Kyoto, where we have hand selected the best temples, shrines, and parks to see cherry blossoms.
 Outside of Kyoto, tour through a charming bamboo forest and a traditional Zen garden of Tenryuji Temple in Arashiyama.
-Our travel group will also have opportunities to experience a traditional green tea ceremony, meet an apprentice geisha (maiko), and enjoy an elegant kimono fashion show.
+Our travel group will also have opportunities to experience a traditional green tea ceremony, meet an apprentice geisha (maiko).

 Ride a high speed Shinkansen bullet from Kyoto to Maibara.
 From there, visit the beautiful Kenrokuen Garden in Kanazawa before touring the charming village of Shirakawa-go, a UNESCO World Heritage Site.
 In Takayama, get a glimpse of what 15th Century Japan was like as you watch thousands of people dressed in costumes, traditional music performances, and stunning ornate floats parade the town at the Takayama Spring Festival.